sourcegraph/about/handbook/engineering/deployments/testing.md

 ## Create a project in the "Engineering Projects" folder

-Create a folder with your name [here](https://console.cloud.google.com/projectselector2/home/dashboard?orgonly=true&supportedpurview=project&project=&folder=795981974432)
+Create a folder with your name [here](https://console.cloud.google.com/projectselector2/home/dashboard?orgonly=true&supportedpurview=project&project=&folder=795981974432) following our [naming conventions](../environments.md#Engineering-Projects)

 ## How to manually start a test cluster in our "Sourcegraph Auxiliary' project on GCP